sophz55/CampusJobs/README.md

 - [ ] SN User should be able to search postings via search bar
 - [x] SZ User should be able to bid prices
 - [x] SZ User should be able to accept prices
-- [ ] SZ User should be able to indicate when job is done
+- [x] SZ User should be able to indicate when job is done
+- [x] SZ User should be able to add credit card
+- [x] SZ User can edit posts
+- [x] SZ User can delete posts
 - [ ] SK User should be able to specify map radius
 - [ ] SK User should be able to see a “Your Postings” feed
 - [X] SK User should be able to add a location to new posts